 Or just go to linux-drivers.org, a great resource to find Linux hardware compatibility lists and information on Linux drivers for several device categories.

-Somewhat more simplistic but more comprehensive is The /g/ OS Guide from 4chan's technology board.
-This flowchart guides you on your way to make a choice from dozens of operating systems, many of them Linux based, by asking easy to answer questions.
+If you prefer a more traditional decision flowchart the /g/ OS Guide from 4chan's technology board is for you.
+It guides you on your way to make a choice from dozens of operating systems, many of them Linux based, by asking easy to answer questions.

 Provided you found one or more distros that seem to be a good fit, I highly recommend testing them before installation on your computer.
 Many distributions can be booted from CD, DVD or USB drive.
 Check out the LiveCD List for available distros and UNetbootin or LinuxLive USB Creator for creating bootable media.